cvuosalo/MuonCollider/runMGjobs/README.md

 or accessing "https://www.hep.wisc.edu/cms/comp/jobs/".

 Results are a large number of ".root", ".log", and ".html" files, feel free to modify "runMG\_Del.sh" to change what will be send back.
-Use "hadd" command to combine root files (syntax are inthe Detailed Description of "https://root.cern/doc/master/hadd\_8cxx.html").
+Use "hadd" command to combine root files (syntax are in the Detailed Description of "https://root.cern/doc/master/hadd\_8cxx.html").

 ## Debugging and other Issues
 Notice that many things are hard-coding in the scripts.
 Please feel free to contact Kenny through email: hjia38@wisc.edu or haoyi.jia@cern.ch.